-Why Restricted Stock Is Better Than Stock Options
+Why Restricted Stocks Is Better Than Stock Options

 Many companies are concerned by the Financial Accounting Standards Board (FASB) recommendation that stock options be shown on the company's expense sheet.
 Especially high-tech and start-up companies are concerned because they fear losing one of their great recruiting and motivating tools.
 But there's no need to worry because there is already a better compensation choice, restricted stock options.